angeltriass/frontend-assessment/readme.md

 ---
 Hi!

-This is part of an assessment for a front-end web developer position.
+This is a simple website implementation as part of an assessment for a front-end web developer position.

-Thank you for the opportunity to complete this assessment.
-I look forward to your feedback.

 ##### Installation